AmmarAhm3d/colorize-unet-pytorch/README.md

 ---

+## 🔗 Live demo

+A live Gradio demo is available on Hugging Face Spaces:

+- Hugging Face Space (Gradio demo): https://huggingface.co/spaces/Marrro90123/colorize-unet-pytorch

+You can open the demo to try the model in the browser without installing anything locally.

+---

 ## 🎯 Abstract

 Automatic colorization of grayscale images is an ill-posed, one-to-many problem that has seen significant progress with deep learning.
-However, existing methods, particularly standard convolutional encoder-decoders like U-Net, often produce desaturated or spatially inconsistent colors due to an over-reliance on local pixel-level features.
+However, existing methods, particularly standard convolutional en[...]

 This project implements a **U-Net architecture from scratch** for automatic image colorization.
-The model converts grayscale (L*) images to color by predicting the color channels (a*, b*) in the LAB color space.
-We train the model on the COCO dataset using L1 loss for optimization and evaluate performance using comprehensive objective fidelity metrics including PSNR, SSIM, RMSE, and SNR.
+The model converts grayscale (L*) images to color by predicting the color channels (a*, b*) in the LAB c[...]

 ---